atrocore/atrocore/README.md

 ### Documentation

 - We are working on documentation.
-The current version is available [here](https://atropim.com/help).
+The current version of the User Guide is available [here](https://github.com/atrocore/atrocore-docs/tree/master/en/user-guide).
 - Documentation for administrators is available [here](https://github.com/atrocore/atrocore-docs/tree/master/en/administration).

 ### Requirements